 Mercedes-Benz E-Class Overview

-The E-Class has long been a benchmark luxury sports sedan, combining a feeling of substance and class with enjoyable and agile handling.
-Luxury-trim versions have a smooth and cushy ride, but the Sport is considerably firmer.
+Long a benchmark luxury sedan, the E-Class combines a feeling of substance and class with enjoyable and agile handling.
+Luxury-trim versions have a smooth and cushy ride, while the Sport is considerably firmer.
 The responsive 3.5-liter V6 and seven-speed automatic returned 21-mpg overall.
-Our tested four-cylinder diesel got an excellent 30-mpg overall, with a cruising range of more than 800-miles.
+Our tested four-cylinder diesel got an excellent 30-mpg overall, with a range of more than 800-miles.
 The interior is plush, with excellent seats and fit and finish.
-A coupe, convertible, and wagon (with a rare rear-facing third-row seat) are also available.
+A coupe, convertible, and wagon (with a rear-facing third-row) are also available.
 Reliability has been average or better for some versions, but we can't make a prediction for the high-scoring diesel version because we lack data.

 A subscription to ConsumerReports.org includes Consumer Reports road test reports (based on over 50 different tests).